Daryl Johnston: College career

 Johnston attended Syracuse University.
 As a redshirted freshman, he started playing on special teams and would earn the starting fullback position by his sophomore season in 1986.

 While playing for Syracuse, Johnston was an All-Big East selection in 1987 and an All-American in 1988.
 He rushed for 1,830 yards and caught 46 passes during his collegiate career.
-He once gained 138 yards rushing, the most by a Syracuse running back since Larry Csonka rushed for 154 yards in 1967.

 He graduated with a degree in economics.